ryzncodes/rsvp-gh/README.md

 ## Files Included

-- `index.html` - The main webpage with wedding info and RSVP form
+- `index.html` - The main webpage with wedding info and the modal RSVP form
 - `styles.css` - Styling with accessibility in mind
-- `script.js` - JavaScript to handle form submission
+- `script.js` - JavaScript to handle form submission, language switching, and animations
+- `config.js` - Configuration file for the Google Apps Script URL
+- `translations.js` - Contains text strings for English and Malay
 - `google-apps-script.js` - Code to paste into Google Apps Script (not used directly)
 - `README.md` - This documentation file
+- `.env.example` - Example environment file (used for local config if needed)
+- `.gitignore` - Specifies intentionally untracked files that Git should ignore
+- `favicon.ico` - Icon for the browser tab
+- `ut-dd.jpg` - Background image

 ## Customization Tips